jxw773/CytoConverter/README.md

 Change directory to file directory script is in before running script Packages stringr and stringi are required for package.
 The script will attempt to install and load packages by default

-run script once to output function CytoConverter which accepts a string consisting of a karyotype or a table with one column denoting the sample name and the second column denoting the sample karyotype.
+Run script once to output function CytoConverter which accepts a string consisting of a karyotype or a table with one column denoting the sample name and the second column denoting the sample karyotype.
 Sample names must be different.

-supplementary file is cytoband.txt if wanted, the user can supply thier own list of cytobands to process as CytoConverter uses the bands at 800 resolution for build GCHr38.
+Supplementary file is cytoband.txt if wanted, the user can supply thier own list of cytobands to process as CytoConverter uses the bands at 800 resolution for build GCHr38.